 Here is my two cents on the "roti incident".

 But enough said.
-I wouldn’t even touch a chicken nugget with a ten feet pole.
-The video below explains it all.
+I wouldn't even touch a chicken nugget with a ten feet pole.
+Look, the video below explains it all.

 I rest my case.
+The video speaks for itself.
 I invite you to leave your comments below.
 Tell me how you eat yours, and what fillings you prefer.
 And, by popular choice, I myself like ah lil curry goat on de side.

 Ah gone 🙂